International Gibbon Day is October 24th!

 It’s all about raising awareness.
 One of the greatest threats gibbons face is a lack of publicity – we need to spread the word about how threatened they are, and how people can help.

 Games, talks, performances, music, art workshops and sports have all been used to teach people how to protect gibbons.
-We’ve had tree-planting events, we’ve heard keynote talks from university researchers in habitat countries, we’ve even seen a gibbon opera – in 2017, we had events taking place in seven countries around the world.
+We’ve had tree-planting events, we’ve heard keynote talks from university researchers in habitat countries, we’ve even seen a gibbon opera – in 2020, we had events taking place in eleven countries around the world.

-Let’s make International Gibbon Day 2018 one to remember.
+Let’s make every International Gibbon Day a day to remember.